3dgeo-heidelberg/helios/BUILDME.md

 - ```apt install libgl1-mesa-dev```
 - ```pip3 install open3d```

-Note: The PyHelios scripts can be executed which whatever version of Python3 you want to use.
+Note: The PyHelios scripts can be executed with whatever version of Python3 you want to use.

 ### Helios project configuration and compilation